Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/boneconstraints.md

 ## Bone Physics Examples

 We will us the Samurai example from the [Puppet Warp Character Sheet Guide](/scene/puppet-warp/charactersheet) to showcase two different types of implementations of bone physics.
-If you would like to test the examples from this guide, [click here to download the sample project.](/samples/samurai_tutorial.zip)
+If you would like to check out the examples from this guide in detail, [click here to download the sample project.](/samples/samurai_tutorial.zip)

 ### Rope Physics